sapirdavid/Remote-Joystick-Android-App/README.md

 At the settings section insert:
 --telnet=socket,in,10,127.0.0.1,6400,tcp

+After the connection between the application with the server:

 ## Instructions -  Android Studio:

 For proper visual representation of the app please follow: